fortfreedom3/ruby_movies_110121/README.md

-2. Make a route for tickets that dynamically displays one Movie.
+2. Make a route for movies that dynamically displays one Movie.
 <details>
       <summary>
         solution